1980 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1980-D Nickel Value

 Denver produced over 502 million nickels in 1980, creating widespread availability in all circulated grades.
-The mint’s striking characteristics often produced weak step details on Monticello’s reverse due to die modifications from previous years.
+The Denver Mint’s striking characteristics — including die wear from previous production runs — made achieving clean, complete step definition on Monticello’s reverse particularly difficult that year.

-Most examples trade near face value.
-Full Steps specimens are notably scarce in high grades.
-Fewer than 100 examples have been certified in MS-66 Full Steps.
-No specimens graded higher than MS-66 with Full Steps have surfaced.
-Achieving complete, unbroken horizontal lines across Monticello’s steps proved challenging for Denver.
+Most examples trade near face value in circulated grades.
+Full Steps specimens are notably scarce at high grades: fewer than 100 examples have been certified in MS-66 Full Steps, and no specimens graded higher have surfaced.
+Achieving all five or six complete, unbroken horizontal lines on Monticello’s steps proved an exceptional challenge for Denver’s 1980 production.

 The auction record stands at $3,120 for an MS-66 Full Steps example sold in August 2021.
-This demonstrates strong demand for Denver’s sharpest strikes from this year.
+This strong result demonstrates that serious collectors are willing to pay significant premiums for Denver’s sharpest strikes from this year.

 1980-D Nickel Price/Grade Chart